 It is virtually impossible to make a full wave precision rectifier any simpler, and the circuit shown will satisfy the majority of low frequency applications.
 Where very low levels are to be rectified, it is recommended that the signal be amplified first.
 While the use of Schottky (or germanium) diodes will improve low level and/or high frequency performance, it is unreasonable to expect perfect linearity from any rectifier circuit at extremely low levels.
 Operation up to 100kHz or more is possible by using fast opamps and diodes.
 R1 is optional, and is only needed if the source is AC coupled, so extremely high input impedance (with no non-linearity) is possible.
 C1 may be needed to prevent oscillation.

 The simplified version shown above (Figure 6) is also found in a Burr-Brown application note [ 3 ].

 Purely by chance, I found the following variant in a phase meter circuit.
 This version is used in older SSL (Solid Stage Logic) mixers, as part of the phase correlation meter.
-I haven't referenced the schematic because it only exists on the Net in a few forum posts and what appears to be one unauthorised site where several SSL schematics are re-published.
-The original drawing is dated 1984.
+This circuit exists on the Net in a few forum posts and what appears to be one unauthorised site where several SSL schematics are re-published.
+The original drawing I found is dated 1984.
 It's also referenced in a Burr-Brown paper from 1973 and an electronics engineering textbook [ 5, 6 ].